conor-deegan/personal-website/posts/building-web-services-from-scratch-part-6-cache-store.md

 ### Conclusion

-With caching in place, it's time to move on to object storage.
+With caching in place, it's time to move on to a message queue.